Jackrabbit Slim

-Jackrabbit Slim is the second album by singer-songwriter Steve Forbert.
+Jackrabbit Slim is the second album by singer-songwriter Steve Forbert, released in 1979.
 It includes his biggest hit single, "Romeo's Tune", which peaked at No. 11 on the Billboard singles chart.
 The album rose to No. 20 on the Billboard albums chart.
-First pressings included a bonus one-sided 7-inch single of "The Oil Song."
+First pressings included a bonus one-sided 7-inch single of "The Oil Song".

+Critical reception

+The New York Times wrote that the album "fits Mr. Forbert's huskily insinuating folk-rock tenor into a confident, slightly slick country-rock backing."

 Track listing

 All songs written by Steve Forbert.